gdhanush27/Form-Pulse/Readme.md

 ## License 📄

-This project is licensed under the MIT License - see [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE - see [LICENSE](LICENSE) file for details.

 ---